louisesykes198/The_Christmas_Quiz/README.md

 you can Learn interesting facts, challenge yourself, and share the joy of Christmas with friends and family.

+### Aim

+The goal of this quiz is to see how many questions you can answer correctly.
+Your score will increase with each correct answer.
+The quiz won't reveal whether your answers are right or wrong, allowing you to try again and aim to beat your previous score!

 #### First Time Visitor Goals

 To explore the Game.